-The Agile team and the project’s sponsor should be able to maintain a constant paste for development, testing and release.
+The Agile team and the project’s sponsor should be able to maintain a constant paste for development, testing, and release.

 The heroic dash to the finish line is replaced with constant and sustainable development.
 This is a healthier environment for everyone and produces much better results in the long run.

 But due to the short duration of each iteration, the deadline is at most weeks away.
-After a while Agile teams learn to keep constant effort for development.
+After a while, Agile teams learn to keep constant effort for development.

 5-Constant collaborationist between business unit and development

-In traditional company setting, the relationship between the business unit and the development team is of adversary nature.
+In a traditional company setting, the relationship between the business unit and the development team is of adversary nature.

 Each team complains about the other and has no trust in them.
-On the other hand Agile method changes this adversarial atmosphere to one which promotes collaboration and respect for each other.
+On the other hand, Agile method changes this adversarial atmosphere to one which promotes collaboration and respect for each other.

 Teams which can collaborate effectively can produce amazing products.
 I would like to emphasize that collaboration does not mean lack of healthy dose of competition.